 Black, Asian & Minority Ethnic Prisoners

-The same is true for BAME women prisoners.
-Towards Racial Equality, an April 2022 study by Criminal Justice Alliance (CJA) and Independent Monitoring Boards (IMB), looked at the lived experiences of BAME women in prison and found, ‘distressing incidents of racism and direct discrimination, which in some cases involved prison staff.
+BAME prisoners continue to face discrimination and racism.
+Fewer say they have a member of staff they could turn to for help, or are treated with respect by staff.
+More say they have been bullied or victimised by staff.
+(Prison Reform Trust; January 2025) Recent research on the the experiences of BAME women in prison found ‘distressing incidents of racism and direct discrimination, which in some cases involved prison staff.
 This included the use of racist language, name calling, racial tropes and stereotyping.’
-The study also highlighted indirect discrimination and unfair treatment in matters of adjudications and Release on Temporary Licence (ROTL).
+The study also highlighted indirect discrimination and unfair treatment in matters of adjudications and Release on Temporary Licence.
+(Towards Racial Equality, April 2022)

 PAS Information Sheet